GaryHostt/DR_DNS-1/LabGuide100.md

 ## Quickstart Deployment
 ### Prerequisites
+1. Download this zip file:
+<a id="raw-url" href="https://github.com/GaryHostt/DR_DNS-1/blob/master/resource-manager-bin.zip">Download FILE</a>
-1. Create your own private/public key pair on your local system.
+2. Create your own private/public key pair on your local system.
-2. Move the key pair to the resource-manager-bin folder.
+3. Move the key pair to the resource-manager-bin folder.
-3. Zip up all of the files from resource-manager-bin folder.
+4. Zip up all of the files from resource-manager-bin folder.
 The zip file name is not important.
     Just make sure it has the following file structure.

         resource-manager-bin/